-The leaves of this tree are about 5-10 cm long and the flowers are 3-5 cm which blooms during late summer season.
-This plant also bears fruit which are about 6-8 mm in diameter and are poisonous to humans.
-The color of the fruit is purple-black to orange-yellow and attracts insects, birds and bees.
+The leaves of this tree are about 5-10 cm long, and the flowers are 3-5 cm which blooms during the late summer season.
+This plant also bears fruit which is about 6-8 mm in diameter and is poisonous to humans.
+The color of the fruit is purple-black to orange-yellow and attracts insects, birds, and bees.

-English Ivy is adaptable to most soils but it prefers a moist and well drained soil.
+English Ivy is adaptable to most soils, but it prefers a moist and well-drained soil.
 They are vines which take help of stems to grow and spread across various trees, cliffs, walls and other means of support provided to them.
-English Ivy has heart shaped leaves that are dark green in color.
+English Ivy has heart-shaped leaves that are dark green.
 The rich color makes the garden look lively and fresh.
-If the color of the leaves turn brown and they seem dry then it indicates that the plant is stressed out.
-Water the plant well to avoid it from getting damaged.
+If the color of the leaves turn brown and they seem dry, then it indicates that the plant is stressed out.
+Water, the plant well, to avoid it from getting damaged.